Cybiko: Cybiko Classic

 There are two models of the Classic Cybiko.
 Visually, the only difference is that the original version has a power switch on the side, while the updated version uses the "escape" key for power management.
 Internally, the differences between the two models are in the internal memory and the firmware location.

 The CPU is a Hitachi H8S/2241 clocked at 11.0592 MHz and the Cybiko Classic also has an Atmel AT90S2313 co-processor, clocked at 4 MHz to provide some support for RF communications.
 It has 512KB flash memory-based ROM flash memory and 256KB RAM installed.
 An add-on slot is located in the rear.

-The Cybiko Classics have five colors: blue, purple, neon green, white, and black.
+The Cybiko Classics were sold in five colors: blue, purple, neon green, white, and black.
 The black version has a yellow keypad, instead of the white unit found on other Cybikos.

 The add-on slot has the same pin arrangement as a PC card, but it is not electrically compatible.